cloudevents/spec/roadmap.md

 *0.3*

 1. Interoperability demo.

-  1. At least one open source implementation of sending and receiving events.
+  i.
+At least one open source implementation of sending and receiving events.

-  1. Events are sent by code written by Developer1 and recieved by code written by Developer2, where Developer1 has no knowledge of Developer2.
+  ii.
+Events are sent by code written by Developer1 and recieved by code written by Developer2, where Developer1 has no knowledge of Developer2.

-  1. Draft trigger specification (e.g. how events + actions are associated).
+  iii.
+Draft trigger specification (e.g. how events + actions are associated).
 1. Draft documentation and user guides.

 *0.4*